You Have No Rights When You Enter the United States

 At least for now, US order agents take what they want, rights be damned.

-This is an area I have some experienced in.
+This is an area I have some experience in.
 I live in San Diego, California about 30 minutes from the Mexican border.
 I often fly out of Tijuana when traveling to our offices in Belize and Panama.

 As such, I cross the border frequently and have been sent to secondary on many occasions.
-During one of those crossings in 2015, I was dumped in a holding cell for 4 hours without contact or explanation, my possessions searched, my phone taken from me and returned - I have no idea what was done with it - and then perp-walked from one building to another for a round of interviews.
+During one of those crossings in 2015, I was dumped in a holding cell for 4 hours without contact or explanation, my possessions searched, my phone was taken from me and returned – I have no idea what was done with it – and then perp-walked from one building to another for a round of interviews.

 For those of you not up on your criminal lingo, a perp-walk is when you’re handcuffed, hands behind your back with a guard on either side and paraded around.
 In my case, past hundreds of people waiting to cross the border… all of whom must have assumed I was some drug kingpin caught at the border.

 Pablo Escobar-Reeves I am not.
 I’m a tall goofy looking white dude who does his best to point out abuses in the system and how to legally minimize your taxes by living, working and/or doing business abroad.
-Apparently anyone who advocates for American’s to pull their cash out of the system is a target.
+Apparently, anyone who advocates for American’s to pull their cash out of the system is a target.

 Ok, you now know that you have zero rights when you cross the border into the United States.
 What should you do with that information?

 I have a backup travel phone, my old Nexus 6P.
 I wiped it of any and all data using the factory reset option.
-I then setup only my personal email and family contacts… no international business or formation clients.
+I then set up only my personal email and family contacts… no international business or formation clients.
 I never use it to access bank accounts, transfer funds, or leave any trace that would identify me or my clients.

 So, I bought a few Chromebook laptops and stashed them around the world.
-Chromebooks are cloud based laptops that run the Google operating systems and are cheap and surprisingly powerful.
+Chromebooks are cloud-based laptops that run the Google operating systems and are cheap and surprisingly powerful.
 They’re cheap enough that I can afford to buy them in bulk.